ibuttimer/analastock/design/design.md

 As the site administrator:
 - I want to minimise the download of data from external websites
 - I aggregate previously downloaded and required data to meet user needs
+- I want to use [Yahoo Finance](https://finance.yahoo.com/) to stock data
+- I want to use [RapidAPI](https://rapidapi.com/) is used to retrieve stock exchange and company information
-- I want to use Google APIs to access and store data
+- I want to use Google APIs to access and store downloaded data

 # Structure